League of Communists of Yugoslavia: Croatian Spring and purge of reformists

 In the atmosphere of the inter-republican disagreement on reform of banking and trade, the conflict assumed increasingly nationalist rhetoric.
 In 1967 and 1968, the Yugoslav constitution was amended once again, further reducing federal authority in favour of the constituent republics.
 The reformist forces grew in November 1968 when Marko Nikezić and Latinka Perović took helm of the SKS and advocated development through introduction of market economy practices and non-interference in other republics' affairs.
 The 9th Congress of the SKJ was held in March 1969, marking the peak of the reformist coalition.
 It pushed for decentralisation of all aspects of society.
 In the late 1960s, the relations between Slovenia's ZKS and Croatia's SKH became more strained, but the SKH and the Macedonian SKM successfully pressured the federal SKJ to adopt the principle of unanimity in decision-making, thus obtaining veto power for the republican branches of the SKJ in April 1970.

-In the late 1960s, Croatia saw a resurgence of the national sentiment and Croatian nationalism primarily through the cultural organisation Matica hrvatska, in response to instances of actual or perceived Serbian dominance.
+In the late 1960s, Croatia saw a resurgence of the national sentiment and Croatian nationalism in the form of Croatian Spring primarily through the cultural organisation Matica hrvatska, in response to instances of actual or perceived Serbian dominance.
 The SKH had no official position regarding Matica hrvatska until late 1969 or early 1970.
 Then a reformist faction of the SKH led by Savka Dabčević-Kučar and Miko Tripalo gained control of the party and aligned themselves with Matica hrvatska to secure wider support in an intra-SKH power-struggle with a conservative faction.

 For the SKH, grievances included economic issues such as rate of retention of hard currency earnings by Croatia-based companies, but the complaints were expanded to include various political demands seeking increased autonomy and opposition to over-representation of ethnic Serbs in security services, politics, and elsewhere.
 A particular point of contention was the matter of distinguishing Croatian language from Serbo-Croatian.